eastern tiger salamander

 Subordinate Taxa

 Until recently, there were eight subspecies recognized.
 Three were raised to full species; California tiger salamander (Ambystoma californiense); barred tiger slamander (Ambystoma mavortium); and plateau tiger salamander (Ambystoma velasci).
 Five others were placed as subspecies of barred tiger slamander: Arizona tiger salamander (A. m. nebulosum), barred tiger salamander (A. m. mavortium); blotched tiger salamander (A. m. melanostictum); gray tiger salamander (A. m. diaboli); and Sonoran tiger salamander (A. m. stebbinsi).
-There are currently no subspecies of eastern tiger salamander (Ambystoma tigrinum) recognized.
+There are currently no recognized subspecies of eastern tiger salamander (Ambystoma tigrinum).

 Synonyms